Term FF-005

 The risk of measuring AI productivity by velocity alone is significant.
 A team that ships twice as many features per week while doubling its rework rate is not twice as productive.
 It is generating debt at twice the speed.

 Decision quality preservation is the metric that prevents organizations from declaring AI adoption a success while accumulating the technical debt that will surface in the next incident spike.
-It is, in Foundations Framework terms, the application of Principle 03: measurement must outpace the tools.
+It is the measurement that keeps productivity claims honest.

 How Clouditive uses it